Food and Recipes

 6. Pat the dough into a round about 8 inches across and 1 inch thick.
 Sprinkle with coarse sugar (optional).
 Slice into 8 wedges and arrange them on the prepared baking sheet, leaving space between each one.

 7. Bake for 12–15 minutes, rotating the pan halfway through, until the scones are puffed and the tops are just lightly golden.
+(Mid-altitude adjustment: may require shorter baking time, only 12 minutes.)

 8. Let them cool on a wire rack for at least 10 minutes before serving.
 They're lovely warm or at room temperature.

-9. Serve with jam and vegan whipped cream.
+10. Serve with jam and vegan whipped cream.

 Currant scones